Holographic complexity of Born-Infeld black holes: Summary and Discussion

 If we include the BI boundary term to the action, action growth of the electric (magnetic) EBI black holes with $\gamma=1$ takes similar form with that of the magnetic (electric) ones with $\gamma=0$.
-We find that, for the magnetic EBI black holes with single horizon, in the dimensions with even $n$ the constant in $\frac{\delta I}{\delta t}$ vanishes, then action growth takes the specific form $\frac{\delta I}{\delta t}=2M-\gamma Q_m\Phi_m$.
-In the dimensions with odd $n$, due to the contribution of the BI boundary term, complexity growth of the black holes may violate Lloyd's bound for certain values of $\gamma$.
+We find that, for electric EBI black holes with single horizon Lloyd's bound is satisfied, while, for the magnetic ones Lloyd's bound may be violated for some values of $\gamma$.
+Therefore, the inclusion of BI boundary term to action may lead to the violation of Lloyd's bound.

-The calculating result of the four-dimensional dyonic EBI black hole agrees with that of the electric and magnetic EBI black holes in general dimensions.
+For the four-dimensional dyonic EBI black hole, calculation shows the manner of action growth of the black hole agrees with that of the purely electric and magnetic EBI black holes in general dimensions.
 When we set $\gamma=\frac{1}{2}$, electric and magnetic charges contribute to action growth on equal footing.
+Lloyd's bound is satisfied for the four-dimensional dyonic EBI black hole.